zestia/position-utils/README.md

 ##### positionCoords(string, element, reference, container)

-Returns the coordinates required to place `element` on the outside edge of `reference`, taking into consideration the scroll position of the `container`.
+Returns the coordinates required to place `element` on the outside edge of `reference`, taking into consideration the desired position defined by `string` (e.g. `S`, and the scroll position of the `container`.